Southern Georgia Pecan Cake

 After countless times making this cherished Southern recipe, I've learned that it's more than just a dessert - it's a celebration of Georgia's baking heritage.
 Whether served at a family gathering or gifted to a friend, this pecan cake carries the warmth and hospitality of the South in every slice.
 The way it brings people together, sparking conversations and creating memories, makes it truly special.

-Close-up Southern Georgia Pecan Cake Recipe Pin it
+Close-up Southern Georgia Pecan Cake Recipe Save

 Close-up Southern Georgia Pecan Cake Recipe | kitchenscroll.com